All Episodes

 With, for example, the New York court, I was rather surprised by the decision supporting religious exemptions.

-But then you have other situations, other courts are making decisions that don't support any exemptions at all.
+Other courts are making decisions that don't support any exemptions at all.

-By the way, the whole idea of one size fits all medicine scares me anyway, because there are people with rare conditions that couldn't get the vaccine if they wanted to, or at least not with the doctor's recommendation.
+By the way, the whole idea of one-size-fits-all medicine scares me anyway because there are people with rare conditions that couldn't get the vaccine if they wanted to, or at least not with the doctor's recommendation.

 That's right, Sean.

-These nurses are thoughtful, they are passionate about their patients.
+They are passionate about their patients.

-They've been on the front lines of this pandemic every day, day in and day out for the past 20 months.
+They've been on the front lines of this pandemic every day, day in and day out, for the past 20 months.

-And they just they know in this particular case, they know um the science of how you know babies are formed and they believe uh as they do with their faith about um the the dignity of the unborn child, and so they have a religious objection to these vaccines.
+And they just, they know, in this particular case, they know the science of how babies are formed, and they believe as they do with their faith about the dignity of the unborn child.

-But what's important is the law protects them, just like in their case you're talking about fetal tissue.
+But what's important is the law protects them just like that.

 That's right, Sean.